diegomorales30/Plant-Store/README.md

 The devDependencies are:
 nodemon

-NOTE: To properly load plant information pages, the JSON file at Plant-Store/Plant text/plants.json
+NOTE: To properly load plant information pages, the JSON file at Plant-Store/Plant text/plants.json must be imported into the local MongoDB collection